-The effect of exchange rate volatility combined with a high degree of debt dollarization can have dramatic effects.
-For example, the debt-to-output ratio went from 0.15 in 1980 to 0.68 in 1983 in Argentina, mostly due to the effect of the exchange rate depreciation.
-To achieve the same
+The effect of exchange-rate volatility combined with a high degree of debt dollarization can be dramatic.
+For example, in Argentina the debt-to-output ratio went from 0.15 in 1980 to 0.68 in 1983, mostly because of the effect of the exchange-rate depreciation.
+To achieve the same effect through primary deficits would require a yearly deficit of more than 17 percent of GDP for those three years.
+During the almost seventy-year period considered for the eleven countries covered in Kehoe and Nicolini (2020), there has never been a period of three consecutive annual primary deficits of that magnitude.